elifesciences/XML-mapping/elife_file_naming_2016_08_25.md

 Brackets represent optional components.
 Pipe represents a choice on component, depending on state in the publishing system.

-Every file type must have the file type suffix (e.g. .tiff), for exmaple:
+Every file type must have the file type suffix (e.g. .tiff), for example:

 elife-00666-fig1.tiff